 Next time something breaks, try to repair it before replacing it.
 It can save you money and reduce waste.

-For example, before you discard that shirt with a missing button or those pants with a small tear, consider mending them.
+For example, before discarding a shirt with a missing button or a pair of pants with a small tear, consider mending them.
 Basic sewing skills can save you a lot of money over time and reduce waste.
-You can even re-style older clothes to give them a fresh look.

 11. Compost.